Rough Cut - Woodworking with Tommy Mac

 KQED Life: Sat, Sep 1, 2012 -- 10:30 AM

-In this episode of Rough Cut, featuring the Laminated Coat Rack project, Tommy teaches basic geometric patterns using different species of wood by stack laminating.
+Featuring the Laminated Coat Rack project, Tommy teaches basic geometric patterns using different species of wood by stack laminating.
 Then, Tommy and crew head out on a Rough Cut Road Trip to Brookhaven, New York, where studio artist David Ebner is busy making his famous Scallion Coat Rack - a project that teaches both lamination and turning techniques.